AfaanBilal/Verlet-Simulation/README.md

 Author: **[Afaan Bilal](https://afaan.dev)**

 ## Introduction
-**Verlet Simulation** is a Simple Pendulum simulation using Verlet integration written in C using SDL.
+**Verlet Simulation** is a Double Pendulum simulation using Verlet integration written in C using SDL.

 ---